5126 - 美國南部當代文學 英授 Taught in English

 In this course we will read a number of key figures in modern American Southern literature, with an emphasis on the range and diversity of Southern writing in a variety of genres: the novel, the short story, memoir and drama.
 The writers included are African-American and white; male and female; gay and straight; middle-class and poor; rural and urban.
 They draw on the so-called Southern gothic legacy of Faulkner (Williams and McCullers), on American realism (Wright) and on the lyrical and imagistic (Welty).
 All of them have had a profound impact on the course of American literature as a whole.

 In this course we will read a number of key figures in modern American Southern literature, with an emphasis on the range and diversity of Southern writing in a variety of genres: the novel, the short story, memoir and drama.
-The writers included are African -American and white; male and female; gay and straight; middle-class and poor; rural and urban.
-They draw on the so-called Southern gothic legacy of Faulkner (Williams and McCullers), on American realism (Wright) and on the lyrical and imagistic (Welty).
+The writers included are African-American and white; male and female; gay and straight; middle-class and poor; rural and urban.
+They draw on the so-called Southern gothic legacy of Faulkner (Williams and McCullers), on American reality (Wright) and on the lyrical and imagistic (Welty).
 All of them have had a profound impact on the course of American literature as a whole.

 Richard Wright, Black Boy (memoir)